 A shed hunter goes on a solo hunt and glasses up a matching set of absolutely massive elk sheds.
 It may be the find of a lifetime.

-Shed hunter Eric Chesser goes on a solo shed hunt into the mountains.
-He's brought his optics with him and has a good game plan to find some shed antlers.
+Shed hunter Eric Chesser goes on a solo shed hunt into the mountains on public land.
+He's brought his optics with him and has a good game plan to find some early spring shed antlers.

 Eric's plan is to go high and spend most of his time glassing, and charting any finds on his onXmaps app.
-He finally spots a good shed, and then, when he moves down and stops to glass the shed once again, he spies the other side.
+He finally spots white gold, and then, when he moves down and stops to glass the shed once again, he spies the other side.
 He's excited, to say the least.

 So, he charts the location of the sheds and heads back to camp, intending to go and pick them up the following day.